Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 What's new in Keepers of the Stones II version 1.0.0.38?<br/>
+<br />- Added new elements - plague and blue flame
 <br />- Added craft for soup from freaking parsnip
+<br />- Added support for features related to Kleiders Custom Render for 1.20.6
 <br />- Updated texture for soup from freaking parsnip and freaking parsnip
 <br />- [Bugfix] Fixed a bug where the sound from the stun effect could not pass when it was abruptly removed
 <br />- [Bugfix] Fixed a bug with the second and third fake slots when using the element of music